-This is a reasonable concern that can easily be addressed with an Advance Health Care Directive.
+This is a reasonable concern that can easily be addressed with a living will, which is sometimes called an Advance Health Care Directive.

 An Advance Health Care Directive can also specify and describe your wishes for diagnostic tests, surgical procedures, CPR, and to donate your organs.
 Creating an Advance Health Care Directive allows you to do three very important things under Colorado law: